 Who's Got the Button?
 We Do!

-It always gives me a thrill to think of new innovative ways to wear these gorgeous handmade gems from local craftsmen.
 Yes, there were assembly lines...but each button often required several hand processes before it was a finished button ready for use.
 I love appreciating these folks from Muscatine who worked so hard making these beautiful objects.

 Clamming Mural Reproducing Life at Camp